Pool of Siloam: Second Temple period

 The pool was reconstructed no earlier than the reign of Alexander Jannaeus (103–76 BCE), although it is not clear whether this pool was in the same location as the earlier pool built by Hezekiah – if so, all traces of the earlier construction have been destroyed.
 The pool remained in use during the time of Jesus.
-According to the Gospel of John, Jesus sent "a man blind from birth" to the pool in order to complete his healing.
+According to the John 9, Jesus sent a man blind from birth to the pool to complete his healing.
 As a freshwater reservoir, the pool would have been a major gathering place for ancient Jews making religious pilgrimages to the city.
 Some scholars, influenced by Jesus commanding the blind man to wash in the pool, suggest that it was probably used as a mikvah (ritual bath).
-However, mikvahs are usually much smaller in size, and if the pool were a mikvah, it would be the largest ever found by a substantial margin.
-Yoel Elitzur has proposed that the pool was used for swimming rather than ritual immersion.

-The pool was destroyed and covered after the First Jewish–Roman War in the year 70 CE.
-Dating was indicated by a number of coins discovered on the stones of the patio near the pool to the north, all from the days of the Great Revolt.
-The latest coin is dated with "4 years to the day of the Great Revolt", meaning the year 69 CE.
-In the years following the destruction, winter rains washed alluvium from the hills down to the valley and down the slopes of Mount Zion to the west of the pool; the pool was filled with silt layers (up to 4 m in some places) until it was covered completely.
+The pool was destroyed and covered after the First Jewish–Roman War in 70 CE.
+Dating was indicated by several coins discovered on the stones of the patio near the pool to the north from the days of the War.
+The latest coin is dated "4 years to the day of the Great Revolt, " meaning 69 CE.
+In the years following the destruction, winter rains washed alluvia from the hills to the valley and down the slopes of Mount Zion to the west of the pool; the pool was filled with silt layers (up to 4m in some places) until it was covered completely.

 Late Roman and Byzantine periods

-Roman sources mention a Shrine of the Four Nymphs (Tetranymphon), a nymphaeum built by Hadrian during the construction of Aelia Capitolina in 135 and mentioned in Byzantine works such as the 7th-century Chronicon Paschale; other nymphaea built by Hadrian, such as that at Sagalassos, are very similar.
+Roman sources mention a Shrine of the Four Nymphs (Tetranymphon), a nymphaeum built by Hadrian during the construction of Aelia Capitolina in the year 135 and mentioned in Byzantine works such as the 7th-century Chronicon Paschale; other nymphaea built by Hadrian, such as that at Sagalassos, are very similar.
 It is unlikely that this shrine was built on the site of the Second Temple Pool of Siloam, but it may have been a precursor to the Byzantine reconstruction.